coqui-ai/STT/README.rst

 ---------------

 * High-quality pre-trained STT model.
-* Eficient training pipeline with Multi-GPU support.
+* Efficient training pipeline with Multi-GPU support.
-* Sreaming inference.
+* Streaming inference.
 * Confidence score for each word.
-* Multiple possible result phrases each with an associated confidence.
+* Multiple possible transcripts, each with an associated confidence score.
 * Real-time inference.
 * Small-footprint acoustic model.
-* Bindings for different programming languages.
+* Bindings for various programming languages.

 Where to Ask Questions
 ----------------------